Hawker Sea Fury: Cuba

 In pre-emptive attacks on 15 April, two Sea Furies were destroyed on the ground, one at Ciudad Libertad and one in a hangar near Moa.
-During the ensuing aerial combat, a single airborne Sea Fury was lost during the Invasion.
+During the ensuing aerial combat, a single airborne Sea Fury was lost during the invasion.

 In the early hours of 17 April, Brigade 2506 began to land at Playa Girón.
-Around 06:30, a FAR formation composed of three Sea Furies, one B-26 and two T-33s started attacking the exiles' ships.
+Around 06:30, a FAR formation composed of three Sea Furies, one B-26, and two T-33s started attacking the exiles' ships.
 At about 06:50, 8.0 km south of Playa Larga, the transport ship Houston was damaged by rockets and cannons from FAR aircraft, including Sea Furies piloted by Major Enrique Carreras Rojas and Captain Gustavo Bourzac; Houston caught fire and was abandoned.

 While attempting to land at an airbase, Carreras Rojas's Sea Fury was attacked and damaged by a CIA B-26; he was able to abort his approach and escape.
 Carreras Rojas later shot down another B-26.
-While attempting to shoot down a Curtiss C-46 transport aircraft, Nicaraguan-born pilot Carlos Ulloa crashed in the Bay of Pigs around 08:30, either due to an engine stall or being hit by anti-aircraft fire.
+While attempting to shoot down a Curtiss C-46 transport aircraft, Nicaraguan-born pilot Carlos Ulloa crashed in the Bay of Pigs around 08:30, either due to an engine stall or being hit by antiaircraft fire.
 Around 09:30, multiple FAR aircraft destroyed an ammunition ship, Rio Escondido.
 A Sea Fury piloted by Lieutenant Douglas Rudd also destroyed a B-26.